IFB-ElixirFr/katacoda-scenarios/ifb-unix/session01/step-A_simple_basic_command_ls.md

 Usually we use `-h` option to display sizes in more **h**uman readable formats (e.g. 1K 234M 2G).
 You can use several options in the same command.
 You can merge short form options using a single dash as prefix.
-Example: type the foolowing command in your terminal:
+Example: type the following command in your terminal:

 ```bash
 ls -sh Data